TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 x.u <- runif(30, min=0, max=100)
 x.r <- rnorm(50, mean=40, sd=5)

-t.test(x.u)
-t.test(x.r)

 ```

 1) Using the observations in sample `x.u`, generate a 95% two-sided confidence interval
    for the mean of the population from which sample `x.u` was randomly drawn.
 What
    is the 'point' estimate of the population mean?
-What is the standard error of that estimate?

 2) Using the observations in sample `x.r` generate a 95% two-sided confidence interval
    for the mean of the population from which sample `x.r` was randomly drawn.
 What is
    the 'point' estimate of the population mean?
-What is the standard error of that estimate?

 3) What is the p-value from the t-test of the null hypothesis that the mean of the
    population from which `x.r` was drawn is equal to 45?